Meet the Instructors

 Ashley Bryant is a cheese educator currently residing in the American cheese mecca of Vermont.
 She previously ran the Events and Education Department at the famed Murray's Cheese in NYC where she educated the masses on her favorite topic, cheese!
 During her time at Murray's, she taught hundreds of cheese pairing classes with everything from wine to whiskey but one of her favorite cheese pairings has always been honey!
 Ashley currently manages the event's program at Dedalus, a natural wine shop in Burlington, VT where she continues to spread the good word of cheese through pairing classes and wine and cheese-focused events.

-Howland Blackiston is the author of Building Beehives for Dummies (2013 John Wiley & Sons), and Beekeeping for Dummies (Fourth Edition 2017 John Wiley & Sons).
-Beekeeping for Dummies has been for more than a decade, the best-selling book on beekeeping in the Nation, and is one of top 5 best-selling titles in the entire “For Dummies” series of reference books.
+Howland Blackiston is the author of Building Beehives for Dummies and Beekeeping for Dummies.
+Beekeeping for Dummies is the best-selling book on beekeeping in the Nation, and is one of top 5 best-selling titles in the entire world.

-Howland is the past President of Connecticut’s Back Yard Beekeepers Association, one of the nation’s largest regional clubs for the hobbyist beekeeper.
-The club has over 400 members.
+Howland is the past President of Connecticut’s Back Yard Beekeepers Association.